 - Enables you to write notes and add icons as you please.

 - Has a progress bar for you to keep track of your work.

 - Supports 15 languages (Thai, Indonesian, Turkish, Korean, Hindi, Russian, Arabic, Japanese, Chinese, Italian, German, French, Portuguese, and Spanish).

 These are the ones most recommended names in mind mapping freeware at the time.
 They offer you fairly practical features and the limits on their free packages are not that tight.
-There are other free mind mapping software out there that you can try out.
+There’s other free mind mapping software out there that you can try out.
 Here are a few other names:

 - Visual Understanding Environment (VUE) – Available for Windows, Linux and Mac OS X

 - Sketchboard – Available on Web, and Google Chrome